nginx-shib/shibboleth-fastcgi/README.rst

 Contributing
 ------------

-PRs are welcomed if you want to add another distribution or OS to the list of builds.
-All support maintaining this configuration or these packages is welcomed.
+Pull requests are welcome, especially if you want to add another distribution or OS to the list of builds.
+All support maintaining the existing configuration or these packages is greatly appreciated.